EOGrady21/VPR_viewer/helpfiles/imageVolume.md

 ***

-This input is calculated based on VPR settings, it is unique to the cruise and should be re-calculated often to ensure accuracy.
-It is calculated based on information provided in the VPR manual, and is unique to a specific instrument.
-It is measured in units of *____*
+This input is based on AutoDeck settings, it is calculated from the VPR calibration file (unique to each insturment).
+It will change based on AutoDeck settings and should be updated often.
+It is measured in cubic mm.